 Completed by 1940, the USS Battleship North Carolina was one of the most celebrated battleships during World War II, and earned 15 battle serves during the war years.
 Serving in virtually every major Pacific offensive, the battleship was eventually retired and moved to the heart of waterfront Wilmington where it’s not permanently anchored as a museum and exhibit.
 Modern visitors can explore the ship in depth from the topside decks to the galleys and engine rooms below and learn all about this ship’s legacy during its brief but history making tenure.

-Extending for 67 acres, the famed Arlie Gardens were once the private gardens of a wealthy local family in the late 1800s / early 1900s before being transformed into one of Wilmington’s most breathtaking public attractions.
-Today, visitors can explore the grounds which includes original historic outbuildings and structures within the premises, as well as a more than 500-year-old oak tree known as the Arlie Oak.
+Extending for 67 acres, the famed Airlie Gardens were once the private gardens of a wealthy local family in the late 1800s / early 1900s before being transformed into one of Wilmington’s most breathtaking public attractions.
+Today, visitors can explore the grounds which includes original historic outbuildings and structures within the premises, as well as a more than 500-year-old oak tree known as the Airlie Oak.

 Wilmington Historic District